brown-cs1690/handout/README.md

 # handout
-All handouts will be here
+Click the Wiki tab to read the handouts